Vertesia included in Google's AI First Accelerator Program

 By shifting focus from benchmarking and token costs to proving value in production, enterprises can unlock the full potential of Generative AI and drive transformative business outcomes.
 Doing so will make everyone more comfortable answering leadership’s perennial question, “What is the business value and ROI on this work?”

-Composable joins the latest cohort of startups in Google's AI First Accelerator program.
+We've joined the latest cohort of startups in Google's AI First Accelerator program.